Regional airports receive €2.5m in grants from exchequer

 Funds will be used for safety and security upgrades

-Donegal Airport at Carrickfinn, Kincasslagh, Co Donegal.
-Photograph: Bryan O’Brien/The Irish Times
+Donegal Airport, above, received just under €3 million while Knock airport received €11.4 million in capital and operational grants.
+Photograph: Bryan O’Brien

-Almost €2.5 million of taxpayer funds has been awarded to three regional airports for safety and security upgrades, the Department of Transport said on Wednesday.
+Almost €2.5 million of taxpayer funds has been awarded to three regional airports for safety and security upgrades, the Department of Transport has announced.

-The largest amount in this round of capital grant funding will go to Kerry Airport which received an allocation of €1.17 million.
+Kerry airport will receive the largest amount, with an allocation of €1.17 million.
 Ireland West Airport Knock received just over €1 million while Donegal, the smallest of the State’s airports, received €276,871.

 “I am hopeful that this funding will help airports to deliver critical investment during this difficult period and to support them in planning for a time beyond Covid-19,” said Hildegarde Naughton, Minister of State at the Department of Transport.

-Ms Naughton highlighted that, between now and 2027, the exchequer will pay out about €60 million for capital investment at regional airports to meet the costs of safety and security infrastructure projects.
+Ms Naughton highlighted that, between now and 2027, the exchequer will give about €60 million to regional airports for capital investment to meet the costs of safety and security infrastructure projects.

 Ms Naughton also said that she intends to examine supports for the airports and finalise a new, five-year regional airports programme in the autumn.